Remembering Arthur Stace 56 years on

 To coincide with the publication, Lisle Thompson’s 1956 tract, ‘The Crooked Made Straight’, has been updated and reissued.

-Photo: At the launch, Elizabeth Meyers, with Fairfax photographer Trevor Dallen, who took the iconic photos of Arthur Stace in 1963.
+Photo: At the launch, Elizabeth Meyers, with Fairfax photographer Trevor Dallen, who took several iconic photos of Arthur Stace in 1963.

-The book, published by Acorn Press, is available from Bible Society.
+The book, published by Acorn Press, is available from these sellers.

 Companion material has also been published here.